 If any committee member requests full committee review (FCR) for a protocol, it is placed on the agenda for the next meeting.
+Primary and secondary reviewers are assigned to present the protocol at the meeting.
 A notice is sent to committee members telling them that the protocol will undergo Full Committee Review, and requesting that they review it and submit any questions and comments.
 All questions and comments submitted by reviewers are returned to the PI, who then has an opportunity to revise the protocol before the meeting.
-If a revision is submitted, the revised protocol is assigned to FCR and the committee members are notified that the protocol has been revised.
+If a revision is submitted, it is assigned to FCR and the committee members are notified that the protocol has been revised.
 The protocol and any responses from the PI are then discussed at the meeting.
 Additional questions or clarifications may be required by the committee.
-During the committee meeting, a majority vote of the quorum present may vote to:
+During the committee meeting, a quorum of the full committee may vote to: